Russo-Ukrainian war: Gas disputes and Nord Stream sabotage

-In July 2021, Biden and German Chancellor Angela Merkel concluded a deal that the U.S. might trigger sanctions if Russia used Nord Stream as a "political weapon".
+In July 2021, Biden and German Chancellor Angela Merkel concluded a deal that the U.S. might trigger sanctions if Russia used Nord Stream as a "political weapon."
 The deal aimed to prevent Poland and Ukraine from being cut off from Russian gas supplies.
-Ukraine will get a $50 million loan for green technology until 2024 and Germany will set up a billion dollar fund to promote Ukraine's transition to green energy to compensate for the loss of the gas-transit fees.
+Ukraine will get a $50 million loan for green technology until 2024, and Germany will set up a billion dollar fund to promote Ukraine's transition to green energy to compensate for the loss of the gas-transit fees.
 The contract for transiting Russian gas through Ukraine will be prolonged until 2034, if the Russian government agrees.

 In August 2021, Zelenskyy warned that the Nord Stream 2 natural gas pipeline between Russia and Germany was "a dangerous weapon, not only for Ukraine but for the whole of Europe."
-In September 2021, Ukraine's Naftogaz CEO Yuriy Vitrenko accused Russia of using natural gas as a "geopolitical weapon".
-Vitrenko stated that "A joint statement from the United States and Germany said that if the Kremlin used gas as a weapon, there would be an appropriate response.
-We are now waiting for the imposition of sanctions on a 100% subsidiary of Gazprom, the operator of Nord Stream 2."
+In September 2021, Ukraine's Naftogaz CEO Yuriy Vitrenko accused Russia of using natural gas as a "geopolitical weapon."
+According to Vitrenko, a joint statement from the United States and Germany said that if the Kremlin used gas as a weapon, there would be an appropriate response.
+According to Vitrenko, they were awaiting the imposition of sanctions on a 100% subsidiary of Gazprom, this being the operator of Nord Stream 2.

-On 7 February 2022, at a joint conference with German Chancellor Olaf Scholz, Biden said that if Russia invades Ukraine, the US would ″bring an end″ to Nordstream 2.
+On 7 February 2022, at a joint conference with German Chancellor Olaf Scholz, Biden said that if Russia invades Ukraine, the US would bring an end to Nordstream 2.

 On 26 September 2022, a series of underwater explosions and consequent gas leaks occurred on the Nord Stream 1 (NS1) and Nord Stream 2 (NS2) natural gas pipelines.
 The investigations by Sweden and Denmark described the explosions as sabotage, and were closed without identifying perpetrators in February 2024.
 The German government refused to publish the preliminary results of its own investigation in July 2024.

 Hybrid warfare

 The Russo-Ukrainian conflict has also included elements of hybrid warfare using non-traditional means.
 Cyberwarfare has been used by Russia in operations including successful attacks on the Ukrainian power grid in December 2015 and in December 2016, which was the first successful cyber attack on a power grid, and the Mass hacker supply-chain attack in June 2017, which the US claimed was the largest known cyber attack.
-In retaliation, Ukrainian operations have included the Surkov Leaks in October 2016 which released 2,337 e-mails in relation to Russian plans for seizing Crimea from Ukraine and fomenting separatist unrest in Donbas.
-The Russian information war against Ukraine has been another front of hybrid warfare waged by Russia.
+In retaliation, Ukrainian operations have included the Surkov leaks in October 2016, which released 2,337 e-mails in relation to Russian plans for seizing Crimea from Ukraine and fomenting separatist unrest in Donbas.
+The Russian information war against Ukraine is another front in the hybrid war waged by Russia.

-A Russian fifth column in Ukraine has also been claimed to exist among the Party of Regions, the Communist Party, the Progressive Socialist Party and the Russian Orthodox Church.
+A Russian fifth column in Ukraine has also been claimed to exist among the Party of Regions, the Communist Party, the Progressive Socialist Party, and the Russian Orthodox Church.